 Gameday simple sloppy joe recipe at your service.
 Whether it’s basketball, football, baseball, or table tennis, this is by far my favorite sloppy joe recipe.
 Not only is it super easy, but it has simple ingredients.
 It’s perfect after a long day at the field, and it’s excellent for watching the big game.
 Have a party or family get-together?
 These sandwiches are a great dish to serve!
 Try them in slider buns.
 Full of flavor and super easy to make.

 Come NCAA Final Four Basketball or Super Bowl Sunday, this recipe will be sitting in my Crockpot.
+Heck!
+Take this recipe to the summer cookout or the campground too!
 So what’s in it?
 First of all, let me tell you what’s not in it.
 My sloppy joe recipe doesn’t have any high allergen ingredients, that’s right, it’s gluten-free, dairy-free, wheat-free, grain-free, egg-free, nut-free, and soy-free.

 My choice of protein is venison, but if you’re not a fan, go for beef.
 I haven’t tried it with turkey (because I am allergic to turkey) or chicken, but I think it would work minus the ketchup.
 You’ll have to experiment if you want to go the fowl route.